 We generally run these weekends between October and April when darkness descends early enough to allow plenty of sailing in the dark without having to stay up ridiculously late.
-Joining the boat at 2pm on Friday afternoon you will set sail that afternoon and sail until around midnight.
-There will be a leisurely start to Saturday, some sailing during the day plus a bit of a rest in the afternoon before sailing on Saturday evening through to midnight or so again.
+Joining the boat at 2pm on the first day you will set sail that afternoon and sail until around midnight.
+There will be a leisurely start to the 2nd day, some sailing during the day plus a bit of a rest in the afternoon before sailing that evening through to midnight or so again.

-On Sunday you will sail back to Shamrock Quay to be finished and away by 1pm.
+On the last day you will sail back to Shamrock Quay to be finished and away by 1pm.